Prepare for Your Maritime Journey

 - Complete Title IX training.
 Instructions will be sent via email.

-- Compile your Orientation uniform with items not included in the seabag (socks and athletic shoes).
+- Compile uniform items not included in the seabag (black socks, steel-toed boots, white crew neck undershirts, and athletic shoes).

 Cadets Only